masterkey-07/Obsidian-Knowlodge/Computer Science/Artificial Intelligence/Models/Transform Model/Attention is All you Need.md

 The input consists of queries and keys of dimension $d_k$ , and values of dimension $d_v$ .

-We compute the dot products of the query with all keys, divide each by $sqrt{d_k}$ , and apply a [[softmax function]] to obtain the weights on the In practice, we compute the [[attention function]] on a set of queries simultaneously, packed together into a matrix $Q$.
+We compute the dot products of the query with all keys, divide each by $sqrt{d_k}$ , and apply a [[Softmax Function]] to obtain the weights on the In practice, we compute the [[attention function]] on a set of queries simultaneously, packed together into a matrix $Q$.

 The keys and values are also packed together into matrices $K$ and $V$.